-As indicated in Table 9 and Table 10, the soil and groundwater samples will be analyzed for volatile organic compounds (VOCs) via EPA Method 8260, semivolatile organic compounds (SVOCs) via EPA Method 8270, Pesticides via EPA Method 8081, Herbicides via EPA Method 8151, Polychlorinated biphenyls via EPA Method 8082 and TAL Metals via EPA Method 6010 and EPA Method 7471 for Mercury.
+As indicated in Table 9, Table 10 the soil and groundwater samples will be analyzed for volatile organic compounds (VOCs) via EPA Method 8260B, semivolatile organic compounds (SVOCs) via EPA Method 8270C, Pesticides via EPA Method 8081A, Herbicides via EPA Method 8151A, Polychlorinated biphenyls via EPA Method 8082 and TAL Metals via EPA Method 6010, EPA Method 7471 for mercury, and EPA Method 7196A for chromium hexavalent.
 Groundwater samples analysis for TAL Metals will be performed for both filtered and unfiltered samples.
-All soil and groundwater samples will also be analyzed for Emerging Contaminants, i.e. 1,4-Dioxane via EPA Method 8270D SIM and the 21 target Perfluorooctanoic acid (PFAS) compounds via EPA Method 1633.
+All soil and groundwater samples will also be analyzed for Emerging Contaminants, i.e. 1,4-Dioxane via EPA Method 8270D SIM and the 40 target Per-And Polyfluoroalkyl Substances (PFAS) compounds via EPA Method 1633.
+As indicated in Table 11 the soil vapor samples will be analyzed for volatile organic compounds (VOCs) via EPA Method TO-15.